+Element of remuneration

-Element of re muneration Acting-up or payment for additional responsibility: Where employees are required to act-up into a higher-graded post or take on additional responsibilities beyond those of their substantive post, for a temporary or time-limited period, they may receive an additional payment in recognition of the extra responsibilities.
+Acting-up or payment for additional responsibility:

+Where employees are required to act-up into a higher-graded post or take on additional responsibilities beyond those of their substantive post, for a temporary or time-limited period, they may receive an additional payment in recognition of the extra responsibilities.
 Before we make any such payment, we will assess whether the additional work entailed is sufficiently demanding to warrant an additional payment.

+Our policy is to make a payment to those senior management officers for additional responsibilities in respect of statutory roles as follows:

+Section 151 Officer (Chief Financial Officer) - £5,300 per annum Monitoring Officer - £5,300 per annum

+Deputy Monitoring Officer - £1,500 per annum

+Deputy Section 151 Officer - £1,500 per annum

+Data Protection Officer - £3,000 per annum

+Senior Information Risk Officer and Senior

+Authorising Officer for RIPA - £3,000 per annum

+These payments will not be reduced where there is a requirement for two officers to share the responsibilities of Deputy Monitoring Officer and/or Deputy Section 151 Officer.

+Car provision:

-Our policy is to make a payment to those senior management officers for additional responsibilities in respect of statutory roles as follows: Section 151 Officer (Chief Finance Officer) - £5,300 per annum Monitoring Officer - £5,300 per annum Deputy Monitoring Officer - £1,500 per annum Deputy Section 151 Officer - £1,500 per annum Data Protection Officer - £3,000 per annum These payments will not be reduced where there is a requirement for two officers to share the responsibilities of Deputy Monitoring Officer and/or Deputy Section 151 Officer.
-Car provision: We offer a subsidised lease car scheme to our senior employees at pay band 9 and above.
-Below shows the level of subsidy for our senior management for 2018-2019: Managing Director Deputy Managing Director and Directors Band 10 Band 9 £5,882 £5,541 £4,489 £3,260 We insure any vehicle provided, however, the employee is required to pay the excess should any claims be made.
+We offer a subsidised lease car scheme to our senior employees at pay band 9 and above.
+Below shows the level of subsidy for our senior management for 2018-2019:

+Managing Director £5882

+Directors £5541

+Band 10 £4489

+Band 9 £3260

+We insure any vehicle provided, however, the employee is required to pay the excess should any claims be made.
 If senior management employees do not take up their lease car entitlement and use their own car for travel on Council business, we compensate them in the same way as other employees who are authorised to use their own car on Council business.
-This is in accordance with the provisions and rates for Essential Users agreed by the National Joint Council for Local Government Services.
+This is in accordance with the provisions and rates for

+Essential Users agreed by the National Joint Council for Local Government Services.